microsoft/react-native-code-push/README.md

 When you require `react-native-code-push`, the module object provides the following top-level methods:

+* [allowRestart](#codepushallowrestart): Re-allows programmatic restarts to occur as a result of an update being installed, and optionally, immediately restarts the app if a pending update had attempted to restart the app while restarts were disallowed.
+This is an advanced API and is only neccessary if your app explicitly disallowed restarts via the `disallowRestart` method.

 * [checkForUpdate](#codepushcheckforupdate): Asks the CodePush service whether the configured app deployment has an update available.

+* [disallowRestart](#codepushdisallowrestart): Temporarily disallows any programmatic restarts to occur as a result of a CodePush update being installed.
+This is an advanced API, and is useful when a component within your app (e.g. an onboarding wizard) needs to ensure that no end-user interruptions can occur during its lifetime.

 * [getCurrentPackage](#codepushgetcurrentpackage): Retrieves the metadata about the currently installed update (e.g. description, installation time, size). *NOTE: As of `v1.10.3-beta` of the CodePush module, this method is deprecated in favor of [`getUpdateMetadata`](#codepushgetupdatemetadata)*.